quirrel-dev/quirrel/docs/docs/docs/introduction.md

 slug: /docs
 ---

-Welcome to the Quirrel docs 🎉
+Welcome to the Quirrel Docs 🎉

 These pages aim to guide your usage of Quirrel and answer all questions you might have.
 If there's anything missing or unclear, make sure to put it in the "Feedback" form that's accessible via the menu bar.